Run a WaveSpeedAI model and return machine-readable JSON.

 For example:

-# 1. Search for a model
+# Search for a model related to z-image.

 wavespeed models z-image

-# 2. Inspect the model inputs
+# Inspect the inputs accepted by the selected model.

 wavespeed schema wavespeed-ai/z-image/turbo

-# 3. Estimate the price before generating
+# Estimate the price before generating output.

 wavespeed price wavespeed-ai/z-image/turbo -p "a product photo"